jwt27/libjwdpmi/README.md

 * RS-232 serial communication using `std::iostream`.
 * Event-driven keyboard interface.
 * GDB remote debugging support.
+* Full implementation of PIT, RTC and RDTSC clocks using `std::chrono`.

 ## Installing
 * Build and install DJGPP (the DOS port of gcc)